BiologicalRecordsCentre/brc-ds-eval/README.md

  - Verified status
  - Source

+Each drop-down contains a full list of the fields found in your CSV file.
+You have to select the field from the file that corresponds to the field concept.
+For example, your CSV may contain a field *SpeciesName* which indicates the taxon recorded and this should be selected from the field drop-down labelled *Taxon*.

 Not all of these fields have to be mapped - it depends on which of the available tools you wish to use and, in some cases, now you want to use the tool.
 See the section on each tool to see which fields must be mapped.